Skip to content

 Frequently asked questions

-How long will it take to get my roof repaired after a hailstorm in Elgin?
+How long does it typically take to get a contractor in Elgin after a major hailstorm?

 Wind/hail deductible notice